Based on my years of experience and after extensive research and interviews with leading experts these pillows are:

 - Wash your pillows at least once a week

-- Spritz your pillow with vodka: Vodka is acts as a quick-drying sanitizer that can give your pillows some refreshment as you change them.
+- Spritz your pillow with vodka: Vodka acts as a quick-drying sanitizer that can give your pillows some refreshment as you change them.

-Reviews of Our Top 5 recommended pillows
+Reviews of Our Top 7 recommended Orthopedic Pillows

 The amazing part of buying this pillow is that you have 120 days to try it out and see if it works for you.
 Within the 120 nights, you can get a refund if you contact Relief-Mart directly.
 An additional plus is that this pillow is environmentally friendly due to its Biogreen memory foam.
-It comes in three different sizes: standard size, queen size and king size.
+It comes in three different sizes: standard size, queen size, and king size.
 It is fully machine washable and has easy care instructions.

 Reviews on Amazon are stellar as well with 4 and a half stars out of 5 based on almost 11,000 unique customer reviews.
-Positive reviews include comfort sleeping in whichever position that you sleep in, the air flow technology the pillow is made of helps regulate the temperature accordingly.
+Positive reviews include comfort sleeping in whichever position that you sleep in, the airflow technology the pillow is made of helps regulate the temperature accordingly.
 Negative comments are mostly about consumers finding it too firm to use at the beginning and the initial odor that may linger around after you open it.
 However, based on our research, this pillow is truly luxurious and worth the penny.

 This pillow’s cover is made from bamboo making it very soft and breathable.
 Coop pillow maintains an even surface as to give your head support.
 Inside the pillow, you will find gel-infused blend which is a blend of CertiPUR-US certified memory foam and microfiber.
 This ensures that the pillow does not lose its shape or clumps after a long time of usage.
 You can adjust the pillow according to your sleeping preference.
 This pillow is also machine washable and dryer friendly.
 Because of the gel-infused foam, you are also guaranteed to have a cool night.

 Customers have a 100-night trial with money back guaranteed and no questions asked.
-Though it is perfect for people of all ages, and also pregnant women, side and back or stomach sleepers find it the most comfortable.
+Though it is perfect for people of all ages, and also pregnant women, side, and back or stomach sleepers find it the most comfortable.
 Customers rave about the alleviation of neck pain after using this pillow regularly.
-They also love the fact that this pillow shapes to the body to give maximum support and comfort due its customizable construction.
+They also love the fact that this pillow shapes to the body to give maximum support and comfort due to its customizable construction.

-Most of the common negative comments as per users were the lingering smell of the pillow after it is recently unboxed, which does go away after some time of regular use.
+Most of the common complaint as per users were the lingering smell of the pillow after it is recently unboxed, which does go away after some time of regular use.
 It comes in two sizes: queen and king sizes.
 On Amazon, it has 4 and a half stars with about 15,000 customer reviews.
 Only 7% of the comments are 1-star with 71% of the comments with 5-star reviews making it one of the best pillows for neck problems sold out there.